vespa-engine/documentation/en/tutorials/models-hot-swap.md

 while another region is successfully fed as usual.
 The discrepancy between the regions can lead to two issues:

-1. **Version mismatch** - since each region had a different number of successful feedings, each will have a different current version.
+1. **Version mismatch**: Since each region had a different number of successful feedings, each will have a different current version.
    Given the global endpoint can go either way, a user that gets the version from a configuration in one region might be directed to a different region when performing the recommendation query.
    This will lead to using an obsolete model at best, and a non-existing one at worst.
-2. **Model mismatch** - even if the versions somehow converge, the models themselves might differ when one region isn't fed (possibly due to a feeding issue).
+2. **Model mismatch**: Even if the versions somehow converge, the models themselves might differ when one region isn't fed (possibly due to a feeding issue).
    Recall that recommendations are based on two steps: first, the user's vector is obtained, and then a dot product with each news article is performed.